K'Andre Miller: New York Rangers (2021–2025)

 Miller began the 2021–22 season in a sophomore slump, with only one goal, one assist, and a −4 rating through the first 13 games, and he was removed from the penalty kill unit after struggling to stop goals.
 His first goal of the year came on November 8, when he took the puck from the Rangers' defensive zone all the way across the ice and past Sergei Bobrovsky of the Florida Panthers.

 During a game against the Dallas Stars on January 12, 2023, Miller scored the tying goal with only 1 second remaining in the third period.
 He became the fourth player in Rangers franchise history for the "latest game-tying goals", joining Brian Leetch (1998), Darren Turcotte (1992), and Doug Robinson (1965).

 On February 26, 2023, in a game against the Los Angeles Kings, Miller received a match penalty and was ejected from the game late in the first period for spitting in the face of Kings' defenseman Drew Doughty during a scrum.
 A hearing was subsequently held with the NHL's player safety department and Miller was issued a three-game suspension for unsportsmanlike conduct.
 Miller later claimed the incident was accidental.
 Doughty said that there had been no prior interaction between him and Miller prior to the incident and stated following the game, "Whether or not he meant to do it, I have no idea.
 It's a pretty big loogie on my face, so I was pretty pissed."

 Carolina Hurricanes (2025–present)

-On July 1, 2025, Miller was traded to the Carolina Hurricanes in exchange for Scott Morrow, a conditional 2026 first-round pick (top-10 protected; shifts to 2027 if in the top 10), and a 2026 second-round pick.
+On July 1, 2025, Miller was traded to the Carolina Hurricanes in exchange for Scott Morrow, a conditional 2026 first-round pick, and a 2026 second-round pick.
 Miller subsequently agreed to an eight-year, $60 million contract extension with Carolina.

 On October 9, in his debut with Carolina, Miller scored two goals in a 6–3 win against the New Jersey Devils.